Climate and Average Weather Year Round in Cape Coral Florida, United States

 Cape Coral experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.4 months, from April 8 to November 19, during which time the comfort level is muggy, oppressive, or miserable at least 38% of the time.
-The muggiest day of the year is August 7, with muggy conditions 100% of the time.
+The month with the most muggy days in Cape Coral is August, with 31.0 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable